Living in the Property

 • Do not keep spare keys outside of the property such as under the doormat or in a flowerpot, thieves know all the usual hiding places.

-• Do not attach your name and address to your house keys
+• Do not label keys with your name and address.

-• Be careful of people who are requesting entry into your property.
+• Be careful of anyone requesting entry into your property.
 Burglars will try and trick their way in.
-Do not be afraid to ask for ID before letting anyone in, if you are unsure keep them out and ask for them to call back later.
+Do not be afraid to ask for ID before letting anyone in, and if you are unsure do not allow access and ask that they call back later.

-• Always lock your bike with a ‘D’ lock (you can get them cheaply from the security gate at the Loughborough campus) and get your frame stamped with your postcode.
+• Always lock your bike with a ‘D’ lock (you can get them cheaply from the security gate at the Loughborough campus) and register your bike with security.

 • Use a UV pen to write your name and university on your valuables – this will not cause any damage to your property.